HONEY Honey is more than Just Sweet

 What is Honey?

 Many years ago, beekeepers crushed honeycomb to get liquid honey!
 That method of honey processing produces less honey for the beekeeper as it forces bees to spend time and resources building replacement comb rather than making more honey.
-Honeybees consume 7 kilograms of honey to produce 1 kilogram of beeswax.
-The advent of the centrifugal extractor, allowed beekeepers to ‘scratch’ or ‘slice’ off a thin layer of wax from the surface of the comb and spin the honey out using centrifugal force.
+We’ve come a long way since then!
+The advent of the centrifugal extractor has allowed beekeepers to ‘scratch’ or ‘slice’ off a thin layer of wax from the surface of the comb and spin the honey out using centrifugal force.
 The integrity of the comb is maintained and the bees have far less work to do to repair any cracks or shallow spots in the comb.

 what is the best type of honey?